SwiftXcode/swift-lambda/README.md

 to build the project right on macOS, no Docker required.
 Simply call `swift lambda build`.

-A built Swift lambda can then be deployed using `swift lambda deploy`.
+A built Swift lambda can then be deployed using `swift lambda deploy` (using either `aws lambda publish` or `sam deploy`).

 Note: Due to a [bug](https://bugs.swift.org/browse/SR-13312)
       in Xcode 11's Swift 5.2.4, a Swift 5.3 install (e.g. Xcode beta 12) is
-      required.
+      currently required.

 ## Installation